-- ATSDR will develop and disseminate reliable and easily accessible information concerning asbestos-related health issues for exposed individuals and health care providers. - ATSDR will publicize the findings of this health consultation in the community around the site; ATSDR will make the report accessible on the Internet and in the community. - ATSDR will notify former workers for whom contact information is known and provide exposure and health information about asbestos. - ATSDR is researching and determining the feasibility of conducting additional worker and household contact follow-up activities.
+ATSDR will develop and disseminate reliable and easily accessible information concerning asbestos-related health issues for exposed individuals and health care providers.

+- ATSDR will publicize the findings of this health consultation in the community around the site.
+ATSDR will make the report accessible on the Internet and in the community. - ATSDR will notify former workers for whom we have contact information and provide them with exposure information and health information about asbestos. - ATSDR is researching and determining the feasibility of conducting additional worker and household contact follow-up activities.

-Current or future workers and their household contacts (1989 to present/future)
+Current or future workers and their household contacts